secondary-jcav/joolz_telegram_bot/README.md

 **Goals**
 1)Create a personalized bot using Telegram's python API
-2)Run it on AWS EC2 instance or lamba
+2)Run it on AWS EC2 instance or lambda

 **Requirements**